 When it comes to meat products, the seemingly endless options available at any given grocery store can be somewhat overwhelming.
 “Raised without antibiotics, “hormone-free diet,” “grass-fed,” “all natural,” “pasture raised,” and “organic,” are all signs you will likely come across printed onto similar looking packages.
 However, do these terms really make the product a healthy choice, or are they simply another way industry tries to confuse buyers, ultimately making us purchase whatever seems cheapest?
 In today’s post, I will be discussing how to discern between these tricky food labels, which ones to buy, and what ways are the most friendly to not only your wallet, but the world as we know it.

 CAFO, which stands for concentrated animal feeding operations, is how the majority of meat products on the market are raised.
 Instead of naturally grazing in open pasture, these animals are abused and slaughtered merely for the act of making profit, with little thought as to how the process effects the environment or humans.
 Stuffed with foreign grain products (sound familiar?) and crowded in inhumane and dirty conditions, animals are then treated with hormones to make them grow faster, while pesticides and antibiotics are used to treat the inevitable disease that thrives in these dirty conditions.
 Toxins such as arsenic, are added to animals feed to speed growth and produce more tender and pink meat.
 Though it seems that antibiotics are the be-all end-all in medical treatment plans, the food industry easily overrides this use by four times, ending up with more than 30 million pounds of these drugs being pumped into animals annually.
 However, the problems do not stop there, as these animal products are then eaten by humans, causing the effects of bacteria resistant cattle to be passed down through large doses of drug resistant bacteria, environmental toxins, pesticides, and herbicides.
 While the FDA does inspect for some suspected bacteria (salmonella, E.coli, etc…) not all are tested.
 Staphylococcus aureas or “Staph” bacteria is estimated to be in 47% of the US meat supply, and has consequentially become resistant to at least 3 types of antibiotics, leaving the door wide open for a range of deadly human diseases.
+All of this combined is what encourages many people to bring their own meat to their family’s dinner plates and head out hunting when they can.
+This means that they can avoid the toxins in animal feeds and the drugs the animals are given in favor of pure meat sourced in the wild.
+Of course, doing this requires the right equipment which could include hunting rifles, camo gear, and backpacks – finding the best game camera for your purposes could also help you to pinpoint the location of the animals you’re hoping to hone in on and hunt.

 If you think that conventional, big named meat products are the only affordable option, then it is sad to say that the food industry has got you just where they want you.
 Not only does the retail price of these products fail to consider the huge impact on human health, but also the contamination of the air, water, and soil as a consequence of the inhumane feedlots.
 You do not have to be an environmental “wack-o” to realize that toxic fumes and other waste leaking into 35,000 miles of water in 17 different states is going to be (and is) very harmful.
 So, while fast food chains believe they are doing the world a favor by allowing people to purchase hamburgers or chicken wings for less than a dollar, the reality of the situation is quite degrading to both the environment, as well as the consumer.
 That being said, though the dinner receipt may be cheap, the cost to mass produce those meat products is anything but inexpensive.
 Synthetic fertilizers, pesticides, animals waste, lethal gases, nitrous oxide, and methane, constantly pour into the soil, water, and air around us, causing what is called “dead zones.”
 It is estimated that there are over 400 of these areas around the world, all ultimately being ignored by big industries due to costing billions of dollars to fix.
 Because of the hefty price tag, states and cities alone are unable to clean up the poisonous by-products of mass produced animals, thus resulting in an unmanageable, untouchable crisis.